 Rob Linrothe: Tibetan and Buddhist Art

-Rob Linrothe has contributed more than 4,000 images of Tibetan, Chinese, and Indian monuments, field photography, and architecture to the Artstor Digital Library in collaboration with the Lucy Scribner Library, Skidmore College.
+Rob Linrothe has contributed more than 5,130 images of Tibetan, Chinese, and Indian monuments, field photography, and architecture to the Artstor Digital Library in collaboration with the Lucy Scribner Library, Skidmore College and Northwestern University.

-The collection has a strong focus on Tibetan sites, particularly petroglyphs, stupas, and monasteries in the Ladakh and Zangskar regions.
-Linrothe has also photographed the architecture and sculpture of monuments such as Borobudur in Indonesia and Sanchi in India.
+The collection has a strong focus on Tibetan sites, particularly petroglyphs, stupas, and monasteries in the Ladakh and Zangskar regions, as well as the associated art, mostly painting and sculpture.
+It also includes vivid photography of the current practice of traditional cultural rituals.
+In addition, the selection provides coverage of the architecture and sculpture of monuments such as Borobudur in Indonesia and Sanchi in India.